 It happens to everyone

-We all can get disoriented in the backcountry.
-Being tired, hungry, and worried about the dwindling daylight only making things harder.
-Our phone batteries die and we can't use our digital maps.
+Everybody gets disoriented in the backcountry at some point.
+Being tired, hungry, cold, and worried about the dwindling daylight only makes the situation harder.
+And we all know that our phone batteries can die, taking away any digital maps we might have.
 In these situations, we have to rely on our fundamental navigational skills - and sometimes those are rusty.